 Available on the Limited trim only is the Technology package, which includes keyless entry/ignition, a larger 7-inch touchscreen display, dual-zone automatic climate control, a navigation system and an upgraded audio system with a Pandora Internet radio interface.

 Powering the 2014 Hyundai Elantra SE and Limited models is a 1.8-liter four-cylinder engine that produces 145 horsepower and 130 pound-feet of torque.
 A six-speed manual transmission is standard on the SE, while a six-speed automatic is optional.
 The automatic is the only transmission offered on the Limited.

-You can expect Hyundai Elantras with the base engine to accelerate to 60 mph in the mid-9-second range, which is a little slower than average for the segment.
-The EPA estimates fuel economy for the manual-transmission version at 31 mpg combined (27 city/37 highway) and 32 mpg combined (28/38) for the automatic.
+At Edmunds' test track, a Hyundai Elantra Limited sedan accelerated to 60 mph in 9.7 seconds, which is a little slower than average for the segment.
+The EPA estimates fuel economy at 31 mpg combined (27 city/37 highway) for the manual-transmission version, and 32 mpg combined (28/38) for the automatic.
 These are solid numbers, though a handful of rival compact sedans offer special, fuel-economy-themed models with even better fuel economy.